Meet the Six Ambassadors Running in Blue at the Marine Corps Marathon

 “He’d Be Proud of Every Mile”: Tegan Marrs Runs to Remember

-After losing her father, TSgt Steve Johnson, at age 14, Tegan Marrs found healing in movement.
-Now a mother and REI advocate, she’s training to run the Marine Corps Marathon with wear blue to honor his memory—and inspire others through her journey of remembrance and resilience.
+At age 14, after losing her father TSgt Steve Johnson, Tegan Marrs found healing in movement.
+Now a mother and advocate for military families at REI, she’s training to run the Marine Corps Marathon with wear blue to honor his memory and inspire others through her journey of remembrance and resilience.